Vitamin D supplements

 Well, luckily I didn't have to search for the answer, because the answer was one of the main parts of my job as an orthopaedic SHO.
 Everyone who was admitted with a fracture would have their vitamin D levels measured and if we found it to be deficient they would be treated with high dose vitamin D (10000IU twice weekly) for 12 weeks.
 Even those who weren't deficient we would put them on maintenance supplements (400IU daily) to try and strengthen their bones to try to prevent them from sustaining another fracture.

 So I already knew the answer of how to reduce my risk of sustaining such horrible injuries to my bones.
 Take vitamin D. So I did, I bought myself a 400IU tablet of vitamin D and have been taking one each day since.
-In my experience, it has no side effects, not even GI side effects.
-I often take it on an empty stomach and it has never yet given me indigestion.
+In my experience, it has had no side effects for me, not even GI side effects.
+I often take it on an empty stomach and it has never yet given me indigestion, although if you are prone to this, you may be best to take it with food.
 It is cheap and easily available from any pharmacist under the sky.

 Vitamin D test kits